‘The Death of Stalin’ Is the Funniest Political Comedy of the Year

 Selina Meyer, the beleaguered American vice president of the series’ title, personifies electoral politics’ chronic cynicism.
 Her need to pander to the public was once countered by a dauntingly honest confession: “I’ve met some people, some real people, and I gotta tell you, a lot of them are fucking idiots.”
 Conceived in a similar spirit, Iannucci’s first feature film, In the Loop (2009), was a barbed indictment of the collusion between politicians and the military that led to the fiasco of the war in Iraq.

-Freely adapted from a graphic novel by Fabien Nury and the artist Thiery Robin, The Death of Stalin, Iannnucci’s new film (which premiered on Friday at the Toronto International Film Festival) seems to shift gears by forsaking contemporary concerns by plunging head first into a meditation on one of the twentieth century’s great historical shifts: the 1953 death of Joseph Stalin, the General Secretary of the Communist Party of the Soviet Union’s Central Committee and one of the previous century’s most notorious dictators.
+Freely adapted from a graphic novel by Fabien Nury and the artist Thiery Robin, The Death of Stalin, Iannnucci’s new film (which premiered on Friday at the Toronto International Film Festival) seems to shift gears by forsaking contemporary concerns by plunging head first into a meditation on one of the 20th century’s great historical shifts: the 1953 death of Joseph Stalin, the general secretary of the Communist Party of the Soviet Union’s Central Committee and one of that century’s most notorious dictators.
 Yet, despite the grim material, The Death of Stalin is as full of pithy one-liners and cringe-inducing power struggles laced with black humor, as his previous TV and film work.

 Appropriately enough, Stalin himself only has a fleeting presence in a movie devoted to his demise.
 The Death of Stalin is not about the dictator himself, who, by all accounts, did not possess much of an inner life; the movie is instead bound up with the struggle for political supremacy that followed his fatal stroke.
 Iannucci has assembled an expert group of American and British character actors to depict key members of the Soviet politburo united by their desire to replace their fallen leader, as well as a pervasive paranoia that new purges will seal their fates as firmly as those of the previous victims of Stalin’s murderous assault on “enemies of the people.”